 Consumer Color Preferences

-Experts agree that colors are seen differently by separate age groups, genders, and nationalities.
-These demographic differences are critical to all color strategies for visual communication, be it a product, a logo, a website, or any other visual image.
+Consequently, demographic differences define the consumer’s perceptions of colors.
+These are critical for all color strategies for visual communication, be it a product, a logo, a website, or any other visual image.

 Stay up-to-the-minute on consumers’ color preferences.